Guest House No. 16 North Zealand, Denmark by Norm Architects

 Eave Collection expands with new sectional sofa series by Norm Architects for AUDO

-The Eave Collection expands with a new sectional sofa series by Norm Architects – Audo
+Eave Collection by Norm Architects – Audo

-Audo introduces Eave Seamline, modular sofa designs made with creativity, comfort and customisation in mind. …
+Audo introduces Eave Seamline Modular sofa designs made with creativity, comfort and customisation in mind. …

 Nestled within the floating art installation Salmon Eye and framed by the majestic Hardangerfjord in Norway